-Following a strong 2023, the S&P 500® Index's information technology sector was up 12.7% in the first quarter of 2024.
-This reflects continued better-than-expected fundamentals across a broad range of business models, along with an improving macro environment (primarily inflation coming down sharply and the consumer holding up well).
+Following up on a strong start for the year, the S&P 500 Index's information technology sector was up double-digits at +11.4% in the second quarter of 2024.
+This reflects continued better-than-expected fundamentals across a broad range of business models (mainly the AI leaders), along with an improving macro environment (primarily lower inflation and the consumer holding up well).
 Additionally, we are seeing ongoing improvement in the forward discounting mechanism (i.e., less uncertainty) for long duration equities.